puppetlabs/puppetlabs-powershell/README.md

 $obj.Rename("OtherGuest")
 ~~~

 This has the added benefit of not requiring escaping '$' in the PowerShell code.
-Note that the files need to have DOS linefeeds or they will not work as expected.
+Note that the files must have DOS linefeeds or they will not work as expected.
 One tool for converting UNIX linefeeds to DOS linefeeds is [unix2dos](http://freecode.com/projects/dos2unix).

 ### External files and exit codes

-If you are calling external files, such as other PowerShell scripts or executables, be aware that the last executed script's exitcode will be used by Puppet to determine whether the command was successful.
-For example:
+If you are calling external files, such as other PowerShell scripts or executables, be aware that the last executed script's exitcode is used by Puppet to determine whether the command was successful.

-Suppose the file `C:\fail.ps1` contains the following PowerShell script
+For example, if the file `C:\fail.ps1` contains the following PowerShell script:

 ~~~ powershell
 & cmd /c EXIT 5
 & cmd /c EXIT 1
 ~~~

-and we use the following Puppet manifest
+and we use the following Puppet manifest:

 ~~~ puppet
 exec { 'test':